bgawalt/1900badsext/README.md

 ## Dependencies

-You should make a file in the root of this repo called `autopost.config`, that looks like:
+You should make a filecalled `autopost.config`, and pass it in as the argument to the `badsext.py` routine.
+It should look like:

 ```
 CONSUMER_KEY = [the key]